YouMightNotNeedKubernetes/postgresql-spilo/README.md

 ## Getting Started

+You need to have a Docker Swarm cluster up and running and etcd cluster running.

 You should only have PostgreSQL cluster deployed once per Docker Swarm Cluster.

-You need to have a Docker Swarm cluster up and running and etcd cluster running.
+You need to deploy PostgreSQL cluster along with the etcd cluster.

 > See https://github.com/YouMightNotNeedKubernetes/etcd for instructions on how to setup an etcd cluster.